Chapter Two: The Plan

 “Okay.
 Whatever it is, I won’t tell them anything.
 Did you see anything else?”

 “Trust… Layo.
 Rest is… details… tell you when…”

-“You'll tell me the details when you're less exhausted?
+“You’ll tell me later?
 Of course.
-I totally get it.”
+I get it, you need rest.”

 “A taxi for me to get home?
 Seriously?
 It’s all downhill.”